mishapadidar/alpha_particle_opt/lab_notebook.md

 ## TODO:
-- current experiments nfp4, tmax=0.01 opt warm started from
-  - tmax=1e-3, mmode=2 solution. optimizing from 2 to 5 modes
-  - tmax=1e-3, mmode=1 solution. optimizing from 1 to 4 modes grid and SAA.
-  This exp should tell us if we need to warm start from mmode=2 or mmode=1 sols.
 - make plot of iota0 vs losses for tmax=0.01
-  - [x] generate nfp5 phase-one points
+  - generate nfp5 phase-one points with mmode=1,2 in phase-one.
   - optimize losses for nfp4 and nfp5
   - warm start from sol where tmax=0.001, mmode=2
 - make 1d plots of objective.